GabiBrawl/Nibunkatsu/README.md

 ## Acknowledgments

-Designed with 💙.
+Designed with 💙 by 𝕲𝕭.
 Special thanks to the Hack Club community for support.